-We have to say that this is not the case because we can’t imagine that any college values this data.
-We have concerns with this list basically because it only measures a single factor.
+Some may then wonder if your high school is on this list, do you have a better chance of gaining acceptance to the college of your choice?
+We would argue that this is not the case because we can’t imagine that any college values this data.
+As an example, we have concerns with this list because it only measures a single factor.
 What it doesn’t measure is how well students perform on this test.
 If the majority of students who take these exams score a 1 or a 2, the high school can still make the list and so in this case, quantity trumps quality.
 If the rankings were to measure a quantifiable factor, possibly the results of those tests, then the high schools would be ranked based on a measure that shows how well the students have been prepared for college level work.
-The way it is now, this list doesn’t even take into account drop-out rates at a particular school and magnet schools that attract the best and the brightest are not included.
+The way it’s currently designed, this list doesn’t even take into account drop-out rates at a particular school.
+Additionally, magnet schools that so often attract the best and the brightest students are not included.

 Interestingly enough, the list is called “Best High Schools” but it only applies to public high schools.
 It seems to us that this list should be called “Best Public High Schools.”
 Highly selective boarding / prep schools that are often considered feeder schools to the Ivies are also not on this list.
 And what about high schools that don’t allow students to self-select AP or IB courses?
 Obviously, high schools that base admission to these courses on teacher recommendation, class performance, and qualifying test results may not make this list because fewer students are permitted to take these courses.
 And what about high schools that don’t offer these courses altogether?

-In the fall of 2007, Scarsdale High School, a highly competitive school in the affluent Westchester County suburb of Manhattan, recently replaced AP courses with what they call Advanced Topic (AT) courses.
+In the fall of 2007, Scarsdale High School, a highly competitive school in the affluent Westchester County suburb of Manhattan, replaced AP courses with what they call Advanced Topic (AT) courses.
 As stated on Scarsdale’s website, their rationale in doing so was to “encourage higher levels of thinking beyond rote learning in a rigorous yet lively learning environment.”
-As a result of this innovative idea, Scarsdale ranked 1,011 in “Newsweek’s “Best High School list this year as opposed to 748 in 2009, 283 in 2008, 247 in 2007, and 174 in 2006.
-Yet even with Scarsdale’s rank plummeting these last few years, for the Class of 2008, 49 percent of seniors were accepted at the most competitive colleges in the U.S. This is up from 45 percent in 2007.
-So obviously, Scarsdale’s low “Challenge Index” ranking held no significance in the college admissions process.
+As a result of this innovative idea, Scarsdale ranked 1,011 in Newsweek’s “Best High Schools” list this year as opposed to 748 in 2009, 283 in 2008, 247 in 2007, and 174 in 2006.
+Yet even with Scarsdale’s rank plummeting these last few years, for the Class of 2008, 49% of seniors were accepted to the most competitive colleges in the U.S. — up from 45% in 2007.
+So obviously, Scarsdale’s low “Challenge Index” ranking held no significance in the highly selective college admissions process.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.